zuozhenggh/learning-library/security-library/database/baseline/intro/intro.md

 ### Overview
 *Estimated Time to complete the workshop*: 170 minutes

-This workshop is the FIRST PART of the Hands-On Labs dedicated to the Oracle Database Security features and functionalities - for the 2nd workshop, please refer to the *Oracle Database Security  - Part2 (Advanced)*.
+This workshop is the FIRST PART of the Hands-On Labs dedicated to the Oracle Database Security features and functionalities - for the second workshop, please refer to the *DB Security Fundamentals*.

 Based on an OCI architecture, deployed in a few minutes with a simple internet connection, it allows you to test DB Security use cases in a complete environment already pre-configured by the Oracle Database Security Product Manager Team.